-- Weighting function, the derivative of transmittance with respect to height, specifies the relative contribution that each atmospheric layer makes to the radiation emitted to space. - Therefore determines those regions of the atmosphere, which are sensed from space at a particular wavelength λ. - Since water vapor concentrations are highly variable, weighting functions will also vary by location. - A good choice of λ on satellite instruments can allow for atmospheric vertical profiling or "sounding".
+- Weighting function, the derivative of transmittance with respect to height, specifies the relative contribution that each atmospheric layer makes to the radiation emitted to space. - The weighting function determines those regions of the atmosphere which are sensed from space at a particular wavelength λ. - Since water vapor concentrations are highly variable, weighting functions dependent on them will also vary by location. - A good choice of λ on satellite instruments allows for atmospheric vertical profiling or "sounding".